mckinsey/vizro/vizro-core/docs/pages/tutorials/explore_components.md

 insert text into your dashboard and can be configured using markdown syntax.
 For the second chart, we will incorporate a bar chart that visualizes the GDP development per continent since 1952.

 Remember, you can combine and arrange various types of `components` on a dashboard page.
+To see which components are available, refer to our [components](../user_guides/components.md) overview page.
-For more in-depth information on using and configuring different `components`, refer to the user guide for [components](../user_guides/components.md).
-It serves as a detailed resource to learn about the wide range of `components` available and how to make the most of them in your dashboards.
+The user guides of the components serve as a detailed resource to learn how to make the most of them in your dashboards.

 ??? info "Further information for `components`"
     Currently available types of `components`: